Help - I'm thirsty!

 Control your thirst by cutting down on salt

-It is much easier to cope with a fluid restriction if you are also aware of the amount of salt in your diet.
+It is much easier to cope with a reduction in fluids if you are also aware of the amount of salt in your diet.
 Salt can make you thirsty, raise your blood pressure and can lead to fluid retention.
-A daily intake of 6 grams or 1 teaspoon of salt (or less), as recommended by the UK Food Standards Agency, should help to control thirst.
+A daily intake of 5 grams or 1 teaspoon of salt (or less) should help to control thirst.

 - a product with more than 1.5g of salt per 100g is HIGH in salt

 - a product with 0.3g of salt or less per 100g is LOW in salt.